 When people think of how to develop chest muscles, the first exercise that comes to mind is of course the bench press.
 But is the bench press really the best choice for your chest-building program?
 Yes, but we can safely say that most people in the gym are not able to work their chest muscles as they should.
-If you are determined to develop your chest muscles correctly and quickly, you need to do the best bench press.
+If you are determined to develop the chest area correctly and quickly, you need to do the best bench press.
 Let's talk about how to best develop your upper middle and lower chest muscles.

 Hold Dumbbell or Bar Wide Angle